EXPLAINER: Where Wisconsin governor and Republicans agree

 MADISON, Wis.
 (AP) — Democratic Wisconsin Gov. Tony Evers has laid out his priorities to the Republican-controlled Legislature twice in the past month, first in his inaugural address and in more detail this week in his State of the State speech.

-Some are clearly dead on arrival, but in other areas, Evers and Republicans appear willing to compromise.
+Some are clearly dead on arrival, but in other areas, Evers and Republicans appear willing to compromise on how to spend the state’s unprecedented budget surplus, estimated Wednesday at more than $7.1 billion.

 Here is a closer look at where things stand: